FTAndy/gpt-crawler/README.md

 Inspire by [gpt-crawler](https://github.com/BuilderIO/gpt-crawler)

 This package will crawl source code and doc files from the Github repo and generate an output file that can be shoved into GPT for building a repo assistant.
+You can do all kind of things using this assistant:

+- Write README document for the whole project.
+- Find potential bugs.
+- Analyze and learn the architecture.
+- ...more

 ![demo](https://github.com/FTAndy/gpt-crawler/blob/main/demo.png?raw=true)